tyleragreen/tyleragreen-site/_posts/2016-05-23-next-stop-transitland-a-transportationcamp-colorado-presentation.md

   - transitland
   - transportation camp
 ---
 I attended the inaugural <a href="http://transportationcamp.org/events/colorado-2016/" target="_blank">TransportationCamp Colorado</a> was last week!
-Sticking with the format of an &#8220;unconference,&#8221; attendees were encouraged to propose their own sessions to present their work and/or lead discussions.
+Sticking with the format of an "unconference," attendees were encouraged to propose their own sessions to present their work and/or lead discussions.
 I took them up on the format and presented the following slides on <a href="https://transit.land/" target="_blank">Transitland</a> and how I used it to create my <a href="http://www.tyleragreen.com/maps/new_york/" target="_blank">New York City transit frequency visualization</a>.
 We had a really great interactive session with many good ideas exchanged!

 Some stories and explanations were left off the slides.
 Feel free to <a href="/#connect" target="_blank">hit me up</a> for more explanation on anything!